ghpaetzold/massalign/README.md

 To install MASSAlign, you must:

-1. Download and unpack the LEXenstein's [latest release](https://github.com/ghpaetzold/LEXenstein/releases/latest).
+1. Download and unpack MASSAlign's github [repository](https://github.com/ghpaetzold/massalign/archive/master.zip).
 2. Navigate to the root folder.
 3. Run the following command line: